 Synonyms: affinity, close relationship, understanding, mutual understanding, bond, empathy, sympathy, accord

 This is where it gets sticky or controversial with some massage therapists and bodyworkers...

 In my experience, I have learned when it's productive to work around the edges of discomfort and how to engage the client in working around the edge of their comfort zone.
 I remind the client that they are in control of their session at all times!
-Sometimes, only with the consent of the client, I may cross over that barrier to address the source of pain.
+Sometimes, only with the client's consent, I may cross over that barrier to addressing the source of pain.
 Some therapists think that there should never be any pain during a massage.